trailmusic/Field/docs/notes/ui_performance_audit.md

 - Conditional add/remove in layout paths; verify no creation/reparenting in timers/drag.
 - Excessive timer rates: `startTimerHz(60)` in several components; target 15–30 Hz per rules.
 - Opaqueness: defer changes to visuals.
 Identify candidates only (components that fully paint their backgrounds) and revisit later.
+- Remove legacy 4-row assumptions; tabs now use per‑pane 2×16 grids with zero gaps.
-- Widespread `reduced(...)` use; ensure Group 2 panels do not use outer reductions and grids remain gapless.
+- Widespread `reduced(...)` use; ensure no outer reductions on grid containers; grids remain gapless.
 - Texture/paint cost review needed in metallic/gradient-heavy paths; cache images where needed.

 ### How to verify per component